 Lyme disease is a condition that is caused by ticks infected with the Borrelia burgdorferi bacteria.
 Just like in humans, once an infectious tick has bitten their host, the bacteria can spread throughout their body and wreak havoc in different areas.
 It’s important to remember that not all ticks carry this bacteria and only a small percentage of dogs that have been exposed will actually contract the disease.

-The main culprits of this disease are deer ticks, which are commonly found in the Northeast and Upper Midwest regions of the United States.
+The main culprits of this disease are deer ticks with disease-causing bacteria, which are commonly found in the Northeast and Upper Midwest regions of the United States.
 If you live in an endemic area that has a history of Lyme disease, be extra cautious with your pets and take all precautionary measures to prevent the disease from occurring.

 Symptoms of Lyme Disease in Dogs

-The symptoms for Lyme disease can be very general, which means diagnosing the source can be quite difficult.
-Dogs suffering from Lyme disease will experience recurrent lameness in either one or multiple limbs.
+As with other tick-borne infections, the common symptoms for Lyme disease can be very general, which means diagnosing the source can be quite difficult.
+Dogs suffering an infection from Lyme disease will experience recurrent lameness in either one or multiple limbs.